PoliticalPenguin/BananaFitness-Ionic/README.md

   3. Create a pull request

 #Build failure
-  - Try deleting the platform directory and rebuilding the app.
+  - Try deleting the platforms directory, adding ios platform, and rebuilding the app.